 Bhala is a member of England's Royal Society for Asian Affairs, the Council on Foreign Relations, the American Law Institute, the Fellowship of Catholic Scholars, and the All India Law Teacher's Congress.
 The Indian Society of International Law has conferred on him Life Membership.

 Bhala's scholarly reputation in international trade is global, based in part on a sustained, prolific publication record.
-That record includes a treatise, “Modern GATT Law,” and a leading textbook, “International Trade Law,” both of which are widely acclaimed for their substance and style.
+That record includes a treatise, “Modern GATT Law,” now in its two-volume second edition, and “International Trade Law,” a two-volume textbook in its forthcoming fourth edition.
+Both books are widely acclaimed for their substance and style.
 That record also includes more than three dozen provocative articles, including eight major pieces on the Doha Round of multilateral trade negotiations, several works on poor countries, and a trilogy on stare decisis.
+Bhala's articles have appeared in The International Lawyer, the most widely circulated international law review, five times.

 Bhala joined KU from George Washington, where he held the Patricia Roberts Harris Research Professorship, before which he began his teaching career at William & Mary.